hgc123123/nyush-cluster/nyush-cluster/docs/admin/getting-access.md

 # Getting Access
-Access to the BIH HPC cluster is conceptually based on **user groups** (also known as labs or units) and **projects**.
+Access to the NYU Shanghai HPC cluster is conceptually based on **user groups** (also known as labs or units) and **projects**.
-Users have a relatively limited storage quota within their private home folder and store big data primarily within their group's work space or in project folders.
+Users have a relatively limited storage quota within their private home folder and scratch folder.
-**Projects** are collaborative efforts involving multiple PIs/groups and are allocated separate storage space on the cluster.

-Independent group leaders at BIH/Charité/MDC can request a **group** on the cluster and name group **members**.
+Independent group leaders at NYU Shanghai can request a **group** on the cluster and name group **members**.
 The work group **leader** (the group PI) bears the responsibility for the group's **members** and ensures that [cluster policies and etiquette](./policies.md) are followed.
-In brief: Fair usage rules apply and the cluster ist not to be abused for unethical or illegal purposes.
+In brief: Fair usage rules apply and the cluster is not to be abused for unethical or illegal purposes.
 Major and/or continued violations may lead to exclusion of the entire group.

 The group leader may also name one **delegate** (typically an IT-savvy Post-Doc) who is thereby allowed to take decision about cluster usage and work group management on behalf of the group leader.